How Lament Leads Us to God’s Love

 Our experience does not cancel out God’s love for us.
 Instead, we see his gracious, compassionate heart of grace toward the anxious, heavy laden sinner.
 We learn that we can wrestle with him in confidence that the experience will grow our faith.

 Lament begins with scarcity and need, crying out to the Lord about unmet desire and confusion.
-It ends with the pace and trust that come from laying it all on the table for the Lord to oversee.
+It ends with the peace and trust that come from laying it all on the table for the Lord to oversee.
 Once we have given voice to fear and unbelief, we hunger for what is true of God.
 We rest in his goodness.
 The fruit of lament is confidence in the future, expecting and praising the Lord for how he will work because he has proven his character in the past.

 God has given us lament to learn about his love when we do not feel his love.
 This is the process of growing from head knowledge to heart assurance.
 Through lament, I have learned to entrust myself to the Father and to more deeply believe that he is good to me.